 So we came away with a big bottle of The Olive Branch Shower Gel to use in our new shower, and we’re really liking it too, it feels and smells lovely.
 We also some more Bohemian Soap, which we’re already big fans of and buy regularly, and we were given a sample of the Lemony Flutter Cuticle Butter for Mum to try on her hands.

-While we were there, we also decided to pop into the Waitrose store in Westfield, and treat ourselves a bit there.
+While we were in Westfield, we also decided to pop into the Waitrose store and treat ourselves a bit.
 After all, we don’t shop in there very often.
 Thankfully here isn’t one within easy walking distance of our house or it would be very tempting to spend a lot there!
 Plus Mum and I have both celebrated our birthdays recently, so that was a good excuse too.

 So I got a Ham & Pineapple Pizza and a Beef Bolognese Pasta Bake for me, we each got a Charlie Bigham’s Cottage Pie (because Charlie Bigham’s ready meals are amazing and very generously sized), we got a Chocolate Cheesecake to share for pudding, and for snack treats we got 4 Cherry Bakewell Scones, 2 Triple Chocolate Muffins & 4 Hot Cross Buns.
 So yes, we indulged a bit, but it was worth it!

 And finally we did some more shopping on Amazon, as per usual, as we’re always buying things on there.
-But on this occasion I bought a couple more Amazon Echo Dots, as they were reduced for the Bank Holiday sale and I wanted a couple to have upstairs.
+But on this occasion, among the various other things we bought, I got a couple more Amazon Echo Dots, as they were reduced for the Bank Holiday sale and I wanted a couple to have upstairs.
 So that now means we’ve got 5 in different rooms of the house, but they are very useful.

 The thing I really wanted to mention, however, is Amazon Smile, because that’s what I use whenever I shop at Amazon now.
 By going to the Amazon Smile website, you can nominate a charity of your choice, and then every time you shop via the Smile site, Amazon will donate a small contribution from the total to that charity, at no extra cost to you.